"Security vs. Interoperability" Arguments: An Analytical Framework: Case Studies and Analysis

-Changes due to the DMA now allow developers to link out to websites or use alternative payment service providers for purchases of digital goods \cite{apple_alt_payment_eu}.
-Processing payments online is simple and usually results in much smaller fees; Epic reports a figure less that 5\%\footnote{Epic Games, INC. v.
-Apple INC., Case 4:20-cv-05640-YGR, Findings of Fact and Conclusions of Law Proposed by Epic Games, Inc. 2021, \S 454}.
-That said, developers who choose this option still have to pay a 10-17\% commission on sales of digital goods and provide Apple with transaction reports \cite{apple_alt_payment_eu}.

-From the perspective of the user, the new, open system is not dissimilar from the general state of online payments or the case for physical goods purchased on apps, where each merchant must independently assure the user of the safety of the transaction.
-Developers can use other widely trusted methods of payment or opt to use Apple's IAPs.
-Thus, it falls to developers to vet their chosen payment service provider.

-\refstepcounter{casestudy} \paragraph{Case Study \thecasestudy: WebKit} Prior to the DMA and the subsequent actions taken by the European Commission (henceforth `the Commission), all web browser apps on iOS had to use WebKit as their browser engine \cite{apple_webkit_requirement}.
+\refstepcounter{casestudy} \paragraph{Case Study \thecasestudy: WebKit} Prior to the DMA and the subsequent actions taken by the Commission, all web browser apps on iOS had to use WebKit as their browser engine \cite{apple_webkit_requirement}.
 Browser engines are part of web browser apps (and in-app browsing) that render the content of a website into a page ready for user interaction \cite{browser_sok}.
 WebKit is open source, but belongs to Apple\cite{apple_webkit_owns}.
-As a result of Commission actions, Apple now allows alternative browser engines, only in the EU, both for browser apps and in-app browsing \cite{apple_alt_webkit}.
-Prior to these changes, Apple’s iOS was the only operating system that did not support other browser engines; other browser engines can be used on the operating systems of their competitors~\cite{team_gb_browser_engines}.
+As a result of Commission actions, Apple now allows alternative browser engines in the EU, both for browser apps and in-app browsing \cite{apple_alt_webkit}.\footnote{Apple more recently allowed alternative browser engines in Japan after recent competition legislation~\cite{apple_jp_webkit}.
+See Section \ref{sec:generalizability}.} Prior to these changes, Apple’s iOS was the only operating system that did not support other browser engines; other browser engines can be used on the operating systems of their competitors~\cite{team_gb_browser_engines}.
 In the developer documentation, the requirement that browsers use WebKit is not explicitly based on security, although there is notable community discussion around security motivations for this requirement~\cite{yes_we_cite_reddit}.

 Browser engines play a key role in preserving security for users online.
 Here, iOS users may be disadvantaged by the scarcity of options available \cite{browser_security}.
 WebKit has not been demonstrated to be, and does not have a strong reputation for being, any more secure than other browser engines \cite{browser_security}.
 There have been bugs in WebKit and Safari \cite{browser_sok}, and not allowing developers (of browsers or those using in-app browsing) to use the tools they see fit could constrain their ability to make application-specific security choices.